Tsukuda Original was a video game development company based in Japan as well as a toy/games manufacturer.

 By 1985 Tsukuda Original's Othello Multivision dream seemed over, though the company continued to produce games primarily for Nintendo systems until 1995 (and would continue to license out the Othello board game to video game developers in the years that followed, such as to Success for the 1998 Sega Titan Video game Othello Shiyouyo).

-What's your Tsukuda worth?
+What's your Tsukuda worth in 2021?
 Here are some recently sold items.

 |Extremely Rare Tsukuda Stars Wars Lcd Hand Held Game||08/2021||$492.30|